 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+Over 50 million Americans are tormented with allergies and 24 million are affected by asthma.
 So in May, we want to help you stop the sneezes for FREE.
-Call Teays Valley Service Experts right now to get a FREE home air quality and comfort analysis at 304-760-5088 or schedule your appointment online
+Call Teays Valley Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 304-760-5088 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.